phisn/algebraic-server-reconciliation/docs/main.typ

 === Connections to Established Distributed Systems Techniques

-The algebraic reconciliation method introduced in this thesis draws inspiration from and extends techniques widely deployed in distributed systems, particularly Conflict-Free Replicated Data Types (CRDTs).
+The algebraic reconciliation method introduced in this thesis draws inspiration from and extends techniques widely deployed in distributed systems, particularly Conflict-Free Replicated Data Types (CRDTs) @crdt-shapiro.
 The connection is more than superficial: both approaches rely on algebraic properties to ensure convergence without coordination.
 However, our method exploits the specific topology of client-server game architectures to achieve properties that generic CRDTs cannot provide.

 Traditional CRDTs must handle arbitrary ordering of operations from any replica, requiring strong commutativity properties that severely limit the types of operations that can be supported.
 Our algebraic reconciliation relaxes this requirement by leveraging the authoritative server model.
-We don't need operations to commute with all possible operations, only with the specific prediction deltas generated by clients.
+We do not need operations to commute with all possible operations, only with the specific prediction deltas generated by clients.
 This relaxation enables support for a broader class of game state transformations while maintaining convergence guarantees.

 Furthermore, our centralized authority model eliminates the need for complex conflict resolution mechanisms inherent in peer-to-peer CRDTs.
 The server's authoritative state provides a natural linearization point that resolves any conflicts through the reconciliation process.
 This architectural advantage allows us to handle operations that would create conflicts in a pure CRDT system, such as competitive resource allocation or exclusive state transitions.